klustria/oci-devops-helidon-example/README.md

       import com.oracle.bmc.objectstorage.responses.GetNamespaceResponse;
       import com.oracle.bmc.objectstorage.responses.GetObjectResponse;
       ```
    **Note:** Source code for this change can also be found in `~/oci-devops-helidon-example/source/GreetingProvider.java`.
 You can use that to compare the changes you've gone through.
 Alternatively, you can also just copy that file over the existing file.
-For example you can do this from the root of `oci-mp` directory:
+For example, you can do this from the root of `oci-mp` directory:
     ```shell
     cp ~/oci-devops-helidon-example/source/GreetingProvider.java server/src/main/java/demo/mp/oci/server/
     ```